 The indebtedness fee of $92.50 ($47.50 increase) to fund the 82,823 sq. ft. project was presented to the Fee Review Committee in October 2015.

 Visioning Sessions and Carmichael BIG IDEAS Survey

-On November 9, 2016 NC State and the project architects hosted four visioning sessions with students, faculty, staff, and others to solicit ideas and feedback about the Carmichael Addition and Renovation Project.
+On November 9, 2016, NC State and the project architects hosted four visioning sessions with students, faculty, staff and others to solicit ideas and feedback about the Carmichael Addition and Renovation Project (Wellness and Recreation Center).
 You can find presentation materials and themes of the sessions here.

 In advance of the visioning sessions, the Carmichael BIG IDEAS survey was shared to more than 10,000 students, faculty, staff, alumni, retirees and more to solicit additional ideas and feedback.
 The executive summary of results can be found here.

 Student Voices Shaping the Project – How We Got Here

 In Spring 2015, NC State hired HOK Architects, a leading collegiate recreation and wellness architecture firm to review, verify and update the project space planning assumptions and student needs.